Filip Gustavsson

 International play

-Gustavsson was selected to play for Sweden's junior team at the 2018 World Junior Ice Hockey Championship.
+Gustavsson was selected to play for Sweden's junior team at the 2018 World Junior Championships.
 He stopped 29 of 31 shots in a 4–2 victory over the United States to get Sweden into the gold medal game in the tournament.[17]
-In the gold medal game, he let in two goals as the team lost to Canada 3–1 (the third goal was on an empty net).
-For his play, he was named the tournament's best goaltender and a silver medal.[18][19]
-He represented Sweden at the 2024 IIHF World Championship and won a bronze medal.
-He saved 20 of 22 shots for the 4–2 win over Canada in the bronze medal game.[20]
+In the gold medal game, he let in two goals as the team lost 3–1 to Canada.
+For his play, he was named the tournament's best goaltender.[18][19]
+He represented Sweden at the 2024 World Championship and won a bronze medal.
+He saved 20 of 22 shots in the 4–2 win over Canada in the bronze medal game.[20]

 Career statistics